datatribe-collective-oy/gdd-app/docs/README.md

   - [AWS Services](./aws-services.md) - Overview of AWS services utilized by the project.
   - [Containerisation](./containerisation.md) - Information on Docker and container orchestration.
+  - [Reverse Proxy](./reverse-proxy.md) - Details on Nginx configuration and routing.

 - **Security**

   - [Security Architecture](./security-architecture.md) - Overview of the security measures and design.

 - **Quality Assurance**

   - [Testing Plan](./testing-plan.md) - Outline of the testing strategy, types of tests, and processes.

 Please refer to the respective documents for detailed information on each topic.